wcarlsen/wcarlsen.github.io/docs/cv.md

 ## Resume

-I (Willi Carlsen) am 37 years old and work as a Senior Cloud Engineer at Veo Technologies, a company that strives to make sports technology available to the masses.
-I consider myself an AWS and Kubernetes expert, and I have spent the last ~3 years building multiple highly scalable Kubernetes clusters for video processing, running more than 2000 nodes at peak.
-Before that I used ~4 years supporting digital transformation at DFDS building a developer platform utilizing AWS, Kubernetes and Kafka.
+I (Willi Carlsen) am 37 years old and work as a Senior Cloud Engineer at DFDS, a big danish logistics company, where I support digital transformation via building a developer platform utilizing AWS, Kubernetes, Kafka and more.
+I consider myself an AWS and Kubernetes expert and is an active contributor in the opensource community surrounding it.

 ## Experience